Powered by

 Financial Support

-Specific communities have historically been underrepresented or denied entrance into our sanghas, or communities of practice.
-To address this inequity, our Happy Warrior training specifically aims to develop the untapped potential of people of color, LGBTQIA+ , immigrants, and low-income individuals to lead underrepresented communities.
+Specific communities have been historically denied entrance into sanghas or communities of practice.
+To address this inequity, our Happy Warrior training reaches specifically into the Global Majority, the LGBTQIA+ community, and those who are differently abled to lead underrepresented communities.
+Accommodation information is available upon request, please email elise@yogainourcity.com

-• Scholarships – We have a modest scholarship fund supported by class donations, corporate partners, and grant funding to help offset costs.
+• Scholarships – We have a modest scholarship fund supported by class donations, corporate partners, and grant funding to help offset costs as needed.

 Nikki Adams